 Before your trip, take advantage of International SOS' pre-trip planning services.
 Check on the latest travel and safety alerts, including health risks and other important news.
 Sign in to receive health alerts, security alerts, and more.
 Download the Assistance App, which provides health and security updates.
 Click on the below link to access Texas State’s membership number in order to log in.

 During your trip, if you experience an issue while traveling abroad, call International SOS for assistance.
 This service can help you find a doctor or hospital, access prescription drugs, and more.
 In extreme instances, International SOS can even arrange to have you evacuated.
 Plus, you'll receive assistance with other issues, such as access to money, legal service referrals, and language and communications assistance.

 For more information, visit www.internationalsos.com and enter your membership number.
 While in the US, you can reach International SOS at (215) 942-8226.
 If outside the US, see your International SOS membership card for the appropriate phone number.

 Should you have any questions regarding foreign travel insurance, please contact the Travel Office at (512) 245-2775.

-To view the MyTrips User Guide, Quick Training Reference, Pocket Reference Card, and FAQs for forwarding your travel itinerary to ISOS, visit our Foreign Travel Assistance & Insurance page.
+To view the MyTrips User Guide, Quick Training Reference, Pocket Reference Card, FAQs for forwarding your travel itinerary to ISOS, or how to File a Claim, visit our Foreign Travel Assistance & Insurance page.